Heaveness/BPG-Edition/Hotfix Patch Notes & README.txt

 - Removed Totem of Undying drop from Furious Mimic's loot table.
 - Fixed a typo in Mimic's loot table to drop the wrong bauble.

-- Fixed a few broken achievements.

-- Added & integrated Equipment Compare mod by Grend_G.
-- Changed "Equipped" to "Currently Equipped" when comparing gear.
-- Added & integrated Legendary Tooltips mod by Grend_G.
-- Added and categorize all items & blocks into the tooltip system.
-Based on rarity, usage, and importance to progression.
--

 - Updated EBWizardry mod to the latest version.
 - Disabled CompatSkill's compatibility with EBWizardry to prevent hard crashes on startup.
 - Significant changes to wand XP progression requirements.
 Apprentice: 1500xp -> 1000xp, Advanced: 3500xp -> 2500xp, Master: 6000xp -> 5000xp
 - Wand XP will be given a 1.5x passive bonus when levelling up to tiers you have already reached with another wand.
 - Abandoned Library have a chance to spawn in the overworld and the Aether.
 - Obelisks will now spawn in the Nether as well.
+- All recipes for spells through imbuement have been removed to prevent balance issues with the current spell progression.
+This might change in the future.
 -
 - Wizards no longer take rock crystal from Astral Sorcery as currency to prevent trading issues.

+- Fixed a few broken achievements.
+- Added & integrated Teams mod by CommodoreThrawn's team.

+- Added & integrated Equipment Compare mod by Grend_G.
+- Changed "Equipped" to "Currently Equipped" when comparing gear.
+- Added & integrated Legendary Tooltips mod by Grend_G.
+- Added and categorize all items & blocks into the tooltip system.
+Based on rarity, usage, and importance to progression.
+-
+- Added & integrated Item Highlighter mod by Grend_G.
+- Added & integrated Advancement Plaque mod by Grend_G.
+- Added & integrated Item Borders mod by Grend_G.

 - Global Swim Speed of all entities lowered by
 - Updated Simply Hot Springs mod to the latest version.